CALIFORNIA DIVORCE LAWYERS

 Attorneys Providing Personalized Advocacy

 The first step toward resolving your case and protecting your legal rights is an initial consultation.
-During that meeting, our attorneys will educate you on the entire divorce process so you know what you are facing, as well as the obstacles you may need to overcome to obtain the best result.
+During that meeting, our California divorce lawyers will educate you on the entire divorce process so you know what you are facing, as well as the obstacles you may need to overcome to obtain the best result.
 We will identify your specific needs and goals and communicate what you can expect.
 Being well-informed helps reduce the level of stress you are enduring when it involves the following:

 - Child custody